mlibrary/about-publishing/src/content/features/equity-justice-and-inclusion.md

       - type: quote_slider
         book: Everybody In, Nobody Out
         quote:
-          quote: '"Everybody in, nobody out has become a mantra in trying to ensure that whatever I do is inclusive, accessible, and not reserved for the happy few." '
+          quote: Everybody in, nobody out has become a mantra in trying to ensure that whatever I do is inclusive, accessible, and not reserved for the happy few.
           name: Maria Hansen
           title: International Arts Leader
       - type: youtube